Niranjan963764/Mindlyst.ai/README.md

 ---
 ### Text API
 - if using it on the hugging face then ensure your codespace is actively running
+- create requirements.txt file, add modules to it, and add commit as init! indicating run this file before running any other code

 ---
 ### Video API